ServiceNow (NYSE:NOW) PT Lowered to $615.00

-ServiceNow (NYSE:NOW) had its price target lowered by Canaccord Genuity Group from $715.00 to $615.00 in a report released on Thursday, The Fly reports.
+ServiceNow (NYSE:NOW) had its target price decreased by Canaccord Genuity Group from $715.00 to $615.00 in a research report issued on Thursday, Price Targets.com reports.
+The firm currently has a “buy” rating on the information technology services provider’s stock.
+Canaccord Genuity Group’s target price would suggest a potential upside of 9.61% from the company’s current price.

-NOW has been the topic of several other research reports.
-Robert W. Baird lowered their price objective on ServiceNow from $650.00 to $600.00 in a research report on Thursday.
-Piper Sandler upgraded ServiceNow from a neutral rating to an overweight rating and set a $650.00 price objective on the stock in a research report on Thursday.
-Oppenheimer increased their price objective on ServiceNow from $700.00 to $775.00 and gave the stock an outperform rating in a research report on Friday, October 22nd.
-Truist Financial increased their target price on ServiceNow from $640.00 to $700.00 and gave the stock a buy rating in a report on Thursday, October 28th.
-Finally, Jefferies Financial Group increased their target price on ServiceNow from $675.00 to $765.00 and gave the stock a buy rating in a report on Thursday, October 28th.
-Two research analysts have rated the stock with a hold rating, twenty-nine have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of Buy and an average price target of $689.16.
+NOW has been the topic of several other reports.
+JMP Securities lifted their target price on ServiceNow from $639.00 to $705.00 and gave the stock a “market outperform” rating in a report on Monday, October 11th.
+Barclays cut their target price on ServiceNow from $680.00 to $652.00 and set an “overweight” rating on the stock in a report on Thursday.
+Oppenheimer cut their target price on ServiceNow from $775.00 to $660.00 and set an “outperform” rating on the stock in a report on Thursday.
+Piper Sandler raised ServiceNow from a “neutral” rating to an “overweight” rating and set a $650.00 target price on the stock in a report on Thursday.
+Finally, BMO Capital Markets boosted their price objective on ServiceNow from $600.00 to $635.00 and gave the company an “outperform” rating in a research note on Thursday.
+Two research analysts have rated the stock with a hold rating and twenty-eight have given a buy rating to the company.
+According to data from MarketBeat.com, the company currently has an average rating of “Buy” and a consensus target price of $694.07.

-In related news, Director Frederic B. Luddy sold 15,000 shares of ServiceNow stock in a transaction that occurred on Wednesday, January 12th.
-The stock was sold at an average price of $577.36, for a total transaction of $8,660,400.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Gina Mastantuono sold 66 shares of ServiceNow stock in a transaction that occurred on Tuesday, November 9th.
-The shares were sold at an average price of $695.31, for a total value of $45,890.46.
+In related news, Director Dennis Woodside bought 2,861 shares of ServiceNow stock in a transaction on Monday, November 8th.
+The stock was acquired at an average price of $694.58 per share, with a total value of $1,987,193.38.
+The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CFO Gina Mastantuono sold 66 shares of the business’s stock in a transaction dated Tuesday, November 9th.
+The stock was sold at an average price of $695.31, for a total value of $45,890.46.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 19,655 shares of company stock valued at $11,696,731.
+Insiders have sold a total of 19,655 shares of company stock valued at $11,696,731 over the last three months.
 Corporate insiders own 0.35% of the company’s stock.

-A number of hedge funds have recently bought and sold shares of the business.
-BlackRock Inc. boosted its position in ServiceNow by 4.2% in the third quarter.
-BlackRock Inc. now owns 16,125,077 shares of the information technology services provider’s stock worth $10,034,153,000 after purchasing an additional 657,340 shares during the last quarter.
-Vanguard Group Inc. raised its stake in shares of ServiceNow by 0.7% in the second quarter.
-Vanguard Group Inc. now owns 15,703,111 shares of the information technology services provider’s stock valued at $8,629,644,000 after buying an additional 103,215 shares during the period.
-State Street Corp raised its stake in shares of ServiceNow by 1.2% in the second quarter.
-State Street Corp now owns 7,591,945 shares of the information technology services provider’s stock valued at $4,172,153,000 after buying an additional 88,975 shares during the period.
-Morgan Stanley raised its stake in shares of ServiceNow by 1.2% in the second quarter.
-Morgan Stanley now owns 7,277,395 shares of the information technology services provider’s stock valued at $3,999,292,000 after buying an additional 86,441 shares during the period.
-Finally, Franklin Resources Inc. raised its stake in shares of ServiceNow by 1.4% in the second quarter.
-Franklin Resources Inc. now owns 3,398,943 shares of the information technology services provider’s stock valued at $1,867,889,000 after buying an additional 48,531 shares during the period.
-86.14% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in the stock.
+BlackRock Inc. lifted its position in ServiceNow by 4.2% in the third quarter.
+BlackRock Inc. now owns 16,125,077 shares of the information technology services provider’s stock valued at $10,034,153,000 after purchasing an additional 657,340 shares during the last quarter.
+Vanguard Group Inc. boosted its stake in shares of ServiceNow by 0.7% during the 2nd quarter.
+Vanguard Group Inc. now owns 15,703,111 shares of the information technology services provider’s stock valued at $8,629,644,000 after purchasing an additional 103,215 shares in the last quarter.
+State Street Corp boosted its stake in shares of ServiceNow by 1.2% during the 2nd quarter.
+State Street Corp now owns 7,591,945 shares of the information technology services provider’s stock valued at $4,172,153,000 after purchasing an additional 88,975 shares in the last quarter.
+Morgan Stanley boosted its stake in shares of ServiceNow by 1.2% during the 2nd quarter.
+Morgan Stanley now owns 7,277,395 shares of the information technology services provider’s stock valued at $3,999,292,000 after purchasing an additional 86,441 shares in the last quarter.
+Finally, Franklin Resources Inc. boosted its stake in ServiceNow by 1.4% during the second quarter.
+Franklin Resources Inc. now owns 3,398,943 shares of the information technology services provider’s stock worth $1,867,889,000 after acquiring an additional 48,531 shares in the last quarter.
+Institutional investors own 86.14% of the company’s stock.

 ServiceNow Company Profile